Skip To Content

 These are distinctly Israeli experiences.
 They show me the part of being Israeli I never understood before.
 Every day here involves learning to live with a danger that I never previously needed to contend with.

 In June, a new friend of mine was injured by mortar fire while on reserve duty in Gaza.
-When I visited him in the hospital, he was wheelchair-bound, with his leg wrapped in bandages.
+When I visited him in the hospital, he was sitting in a wheelchair, with his leg wrapped in bandages.
 I approached delicately and spoke in a hushed voice, trying to mask the guilt I felt over never having enlisted in the Israel Defense Forces myself.

 My friend’s parents arrived shortly after me, to wish him goodnight.
 I imagined myself in their position.
 I may not have served in the Israeli army, I thought, but my children will.
 I wasn’t sure if that made me feel better or worse.